Ripley's Believe It or Not by Ripley’s Believe It or Not! for August 15, 2019

 21. Missing large

-stamps about 5 years ago
+stamps over 5 years ago

 Bunnies attacked President Carter once, didn’t they?
 Dangerous critters!